 If you’ve already filed your 2018 or 2019 taxes and provided your direct deposit information to the IRS (and that information is still correct), you don’t need to take further action unless you’ve closed your direct deposit account in the meantime.
 Expect your payment to arrive in that account sometime after April 20.

-If you aren’t ready to file your 2019 taxes but would prefer to receive your stimulus payment electronically, visit the IRS’s coronavirus information page and use the “Get My Payments” tool to provide your bank account information.
+If you would prefer to receive your stimulus payment electronically, but the IRS doesn’t have a current bank account on file for you and you didn’t file a 2019 return, visit the IRS’s coronavirus information page and use the “Get My Payments” tool to provide your bank account information.
 You’ll need to confirm key details from your most recent tax return, including your AGI and amount owed or refunded, but the process should take less than 5 minutes if you have your most recent tax return handy.

-How to Receive Your Stimulus Payment by Check
+How to Receive Your Stimulus Payment by Paper Check or Prepaid Card

-If you don’t mind receiving your stimulus payment by check and the IRS has your current address on file, you don’t need to take any action.
+If you don’t mind receiving your stimulus payment by paper check or prepaid card and the IRS has your current address on file, you don’t need to take any action.

 If the IRS does not have your current address on file because you moved since filing your most recent return, complete and mail Form 8822.
 Be sure to send this form to the appropriate IRS mailing address, which is printed on Page 2 of the form.